Josh Naylor Player Props: Guardians vs. Royals

 Josh Naylor At The Plate

-- Among the qualified hitters in baseball, he ranks 10th in batting average, 52nd in on-base percentage, and 36th in slugging.
+- Among qualifying hitters in baseball, he ranks ninth in batting average, 48th in on-base percentage, and 35th in slugging.

-- Naylor has picked up a hit in 48 of 76 games this year, with multiple hits 26 times.
+- Naylor has picked up a hit in 49 of 77 games this season, with multiple hits 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.